 - Content is how you transform data into relevant and contextual communication.

 The last piece of the puzzle is embracing a customer-first philosophy.
-Translate everything you’ve built up into lifecycle automation programs; bring something meaningful to the table that inspires customers to act.
+Translate everything you’ve built up into lifecycle marketing automation programs; bring something meaningful to the table that inspires customers to act.